 At its core, Dresden is all about making glasses accessible and sustainable – realising the impact we can make on the environment with recycled materials, and wanting to bring as much of the experience as we can in-store.

-Interchangeable and replaceable parts, affordable glasses with high-quality lenses, and backed with a lifetime warranty.
+Interchangeable and replaceable parts, affordable glasses with high-quality lenses, and backed by our 10 year unconditional frame warranty.
 The Dresden glasses system is a sustainable alternative to the cyclical, disposable, eyewear fashion industry.

 And we’re on a roll.
 There are new materials to test, new colours to create, and we’ve already expanded to Canada and New Zealand.
 It’s our mission to bring quality, fashionable prescription glasses to people around the world, and we’re excited about achieving this.
 We hope we’ll see you in-store soon.